BookingSync/operations/README.md

 First of all, let's define an application as a combination of domain logic and application state.
 Domain logic can either read and return the parts of the application state to the consumer (Query) or can modify the application state (Command).

-**Note:** There is a concept that is called Command Query Separation (SQS) or Command Query Responsibility Segregation (CQRS) and which can be used at any level of the implementation (classes in OOP, API) but the general idea is simply not to mix these two up.
+**Note:** There is a concept that is called Command Query Separation (CQS) or Command Query Responsibility Segregation (CQRS) and which can be used at any level of the implementation (classes in OOP, API) but the general idea is simply not to mix these two up.

 While Query is a simple concept (just fetch data from the application state and render it to the consumer in the requested form), Command implementation can have a lot of caveats.